Becksteinlab/lammps/doc/src/dump_image.rst

 description of what these parameters mean for the graphics objects provided by those fixes.

+More details and some examples for including graphics objects from fix commands are in the :doc:`Howto_viz` howto.

 ----------

 .. versionadded:: 10Sep2025

 .. versionchanged:: TBD

-   style *transparency* was added
+   draw style *transparency* was added

 The *region* keyword can be used to create a graphical representation of a :doc:`region <region>`.
 This can be helpful in debugging the location and extent of regions, especially when those have parameters controlled by variables.
-Three styles of representing a region are available:
+Four draw styles of representing a region are available:
 *filled*\, *transparency*\, *frame*\, and *points*.
 With style *filled* the surface of the region is triangulated and drawn.
 For region styles that support open faces, surfaces for such open faces are skipped.
 The